cloudfoundry-community/spring-boot-cf-service-broker/README.md

 Spring Boot project for creating Cloud Foundry service brokers.

-NOTE: This project has been deprecated and replaced by [Spring Cloud - Cloud Foundry Service Broker](https://github.com/spring-cloud/spring-cloud-cloudfoundry-service-broker).
+**NOTE**: This project has been deprecated and replaced by [Spring Cloud - Cloud Foundry Service Broker](https://github.com/spring-cloud/spring-cloud-cloudfoundry-service-broker).
 All enhancements and updates to the latest service broker API versions will be done on the newer project.

 # Overview